When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleeping Position

 Your sleeping position can directly affect the type of CPAP mask that you can comfortably wear.
 If you sleep on your side, you may struggle with a bulky mask or a mask with headgear that runs along the side of your face.
 When sleeping on your stomach, you normally need a lower-profile mask.
-If you are a back sleeper, you may prefer a mask with straps that don’t go behind your head.
+If you are a back sleeper, you may prefer a mask that allows the tubing to connect at the top of the frame.

 Fit and Size